Viktic/pacman-ai-pipeline/README.md

 ```bash
 python scripts/path_configurator.py
 ```
+> **_NOTE:_**  If you manually change the contents of the paths.json file, you have to run a clean rebuild to ensure that it gets copied into the runtime directory correctly

 ### 5. Build the C++ Engine
 use CMake to configure and build the project.
 SFML and other C++ dependencies will be fetched automatically